Discrimination and mental health

 The Equality Duty asks public bodies to:

-- Promote equality between people with a protected characteristic and those without
+- promote equality between people with a protected characteristic and those without, and

 Private organisations that are doing work for public bodies also have to do this.
 An example would be if a private company were running a day care centre for the local council.